-Grains are a good source of much needed energy, and should be included in your daily diet.
-Grains are also high in fiber which helps keep your digestive tract working smoothly.
+Grains are a good source of much-needed energy and should be included in your daily diet.
+Grains are also high in fibre which helps keep your digestive tract working smoothly.
 It is important to note that not all grains are the same, and you should aim to eat whole grains like brown rice, whole wheat bread, and whole wheat cereal.

 Protein choices on your Manna diet for insulin resistance include poultry, fish and lean red meat.
 Choosing leaner sources of protein reduces your intake of calories and saturated fat.
 You should limit your daily intake of protein foods to 85 to 170grams per day.

 Dairy foods are great sources of calcium and protein.
 Make sure to include plenty of low-fat or non-fat dairy into your diet.